 Salesforce has rightfully established not just a CRM platform, but as an Enterprise Platform (PaaS) that can be customized by low/no/pro coders for running various applications across the enterprise.
 Salesforce historically was a platform that was designed with 'clicks not code' philosophy, however due to the scale of customization, criticality to the enterprise, and increase in number of applications, a new workflow based on modern development principles (command line interface, version control, modular development, temporary (ephemeral) development environments, aka "Scratch Orgs") was ushered through Salesforce DX in 2018.

 Simplified Developer Experience

 Body of Knowledge for Modular Development

 You or your team is not convinced of the benefits of modular development in Salesforce.

 Your Release Model is predicated on infrequent deployments with large batches.
 As we are unable to install all packages currently in a single transaction, the time to deploy in production will be extremely high when you batch your changes across a large number of packages.
 This is a limitation within Salesforce that will hopefully be addressed in future releases.

 Your team is new to using version control and has no prior experience with CI/CD.

-- 4.You are only looking for DevOps tools, not an overall approach to modular development.
+You are only looking for DevOps tools, not an overall approach to modular development.